Ad slot (placeholder)

 - Paste bash/zsh/PowerShell commands and detect risky execution patterns

-- Flags destructive actions (delete/overwrite), exfiltration (send/output), and over-privileged runs (sudo/admin)
+- Flags destructive actions (delete/overwrite) and over-privileged runs (sudo/admin) with deterministic rules

 - Shows a simple risk level: